Trump v. United States (2022): Eleventh Circuit reverses district judge's halt to use of records in criminal investigation

 In early September 2022, DOJ asked Cannon to rescind her rulings to have the special master review classified material and halt FBI access to classified material seized during the search, arguing that these materials were "inextricably linked with the criminal investigation" and noting that Cannon's orders had also halted the Intelligence Community's review of classified material.
 DOJ said it would appeal Cannon's rulings to an appellate court if she did not rescind them herself.
 DOJ did not oppose the appointment of a special master to review personal documents and "some other items".
 On September 15, Cannon refused to reconsider her rulings blocking the use of any of the material for investigative purposes pending the special master's review.
-She denied even DOJ's request of a limited stay to allow investigators to again access the approximately 100 documents bearing classification markings.
+She denied even the DOJ's request for a limited stay to allow investigators to once more access the approximately 100 documents bearing classification markings.

 The next day, DOJ asked the 11th Circuit Court of Appeals to stay Cannon's rulings pending appeal, thus immediately allowing the criminal investigation to proceed.
 DOJ requested the right to review the classified documents recovered from Trump's residence; and to have such documents exempted from review by the special master.
 DOJ also argued that Trump's lawyers may be "witnesses to 'relevant events' in the criminal probe" and thus should not have access to such documents.

 On September 21, the federal appeals court granted DOJ's request, restoring investigators' access to the recovered classified files and blocking the special master's access to such files.
 The three-judge panel unanimously declared it was in the public interest for DOJ "to determine whether any of the records were improperly disclosed, risking national security damage."

 Trump asked the U.S. Supreme Court to vacate the Eleventh Circuit's September 21 ruling, arguing that the appeals court lacked jurisdiction over Cannon's order.
 DOJ opposed Trump's request.
 On October 13, the Supreme Court denied Trump's request to intervene in the case; no dissents were recorded.